venerjoel99/TarProject/README.md

 # Tar Project
-An extremely basic tar file cleaner that takes out specific strings specified from the [Team Win Recovery issue 964](https://github.com/TeamWin/Team-Win-Recovery-Project/issues/964) from a corrupted tar file and makes a clean copy
+An extremely basic tar file cleaner that takes out specific strings specified from a corrupted tar file and makes a clean copy.
+This program was made in response to the [Team Win Recovery issue 964](https://github.com/TeamWin/Team-Win-Recovery-Project/issues/964), and the specific strings removed are specified at the very bottom of the thread.
+This is not the only tar file cleaner project on GitHub, so make sure to also check out [BuildingAtom's Tar File Cleaner](https://github.com/BuildingAtom/CleanTwrpTar) as well.
 ### Basic Algorithm
   ---
 1. Check for USTAR indicator